 Michael Erler has covered the San Antonio Spurs for SBNation's Poundingtherock.com since 2013 and the San Francisco 49ers for the San Mateo Daily Journal, CBSSports.com and Bleacher Report from 2008-2011.
 He's a diehard fan of the San Francisco Giants (sorry not sorry) and a begrudging one of the Philadelphia Eagles.
 Please do not blame him for the Chip Kelly hire, he swears he had nothing to do with it.
 Michael lives in San Antonio, Texas and does so without air-conditioning because he's unwise with his finances.

-Shane Mettlen is a veteran sports writer whose work has appeared in Washingtonian magazine, the Philadelphia Inquirer, ESPN.com and several other regional and national publications and websites.
+Shane Mettlen is a veteran sports writer whose work has appeared in Washingtonian magazine, the Philadelphia Inquirer, PennLive.com, The ACC Sports Journal, ESPN.com and dozens of other regional and national publications and websites.
 He’s been honored by the Virginia Press Association and Society of Professional Journalists and lives in Central Virginia.

 In his six years covering college sports, Mark has worked for the ACC Sports Journal while also contributing to Bleacher Report, SLAM and other publications.
 In addition to writing, he has served as assistant producer for The David Glenn Show, which has grown to become the largest syndicated sports radio show in the history of North Carolina.